Cornell-Tech-PAML-Course-2023/homework2/README.md

 Write a function called calculate_metrics() that takes the predicted and actual housing values as input and returns the metrics for each method using the following: See the HW2 code for inputs and outputs.

-Use the following functions to collect input from the web app:
-* st.multiselect menu with metrics as options
-* st.multiselect menu with trained regression models as options
-* st.button that calls calculate_metrics() function to evaluate models

 ## Task 20 (Checkpoint 8): Plot Learning Curves

 Write a function plot_learning_curve() that displays figures summarizing learning curves that show predicted housing prices vs the training set size (error vs. training set size).
 See the HW2 code for inputs and outputs.